Kikobeats/js-mythbusters/array/preallocation.md

 array.length = 0 // good!
 ```

-Another good approach to use `.length` is when you know the size of your `Array`.
-In this case you can reserve the necessary memory space:
+Another good tip is to reserve the necessary memory space for your `Array` by setting its `.length` beforehand.

 ```js
 var array = []